Get,

 You may ask, how can light heal?
 The answer lies in red light therapy’s power.
 It goes deep into the tissues.
 The cells inside absorb and use the light energy for healing.

 Low-level red light touches the mitochondria in your cells.
 These mitochondria make a key molecule called adenosine triphosphate (ATP).
 More ATP means more cell energy and better cell work plus revival.
-This improved action speeds up tissue repair and healing.
+This improved action speeds up tissue repair and healing1.

 Here’s a brief summary of how red light therapy works: